WordPress/gutenberg/packages/blocks/README.md

 _Related_

 -   serializeBlock
--   serialize For more on the format of block nodes as returned by valid parsers:
+-   serialize
--   `@wordpress/block-serialization-default-parser` package
+-
--   `@wordpress/block-serialization-spec-parser` package
+-

 _Parameters_

--   _rawBlock_ `WPRawBlock`: A block node as returned by a valid parser.
+-   _rawBlock_ `BlockNode`: A block node as returned by a valid parser.
--   _options_ `[Options]`: Serialization options.
+-   _options_ `BlockSerializationOptions=`: Serialization options.

 _Returns_